Meet the cast of McDonald and Dodds - TheNewsTrace

 Robert Lindsay performs Max Crockett

 Who’s Max Crockett?
 As Robert Lindsay places it, “Max Crockett is a serious determine in Bathtub.
-He’s a particularly rich entrepreneur and a really highly effective man with a unprecedented maintain over his household and plans at hand on his legacy when he retires.
+He’s a particularly rich entrepreneur and a really highly effective man with a rare maintain over his household and plans handy on his legacy when he retires.
 Crockett has a large ego.”
-The episode kicks off with a person being shot to loss of life in Crockett’s home – and McDonald and Dodds should work out who he’s, who killed him, why, and how.
+The episode kicks off with a person being shot to demise in Crockett’s home – and McDonald and Dodds should work out who he’s, who killed him, why, and how.

 What else has Robert Lindsay been in?
-Throughout an extended and diverse performing profession, Robert Lindsay has gained a BAFTA, a Tony, and three Olivier Awards.
-Lately you might have seen him in Bounty Hunters, Genius, or Maleficent: Mistress of Evil (as King John); he’s additionally identified for taking part in Wolfie Smith in Citizen Smith, Captain Pellew in Hornblower, and narrating Brambly Hedge.
+Throughout a protracted and assorted appearing profession, Robert Lindsay has received a BAFTA, a Tony, and three Olivier Awards.
+In recent times you might have seen him in Bounty Hunters, Genius, or Maleficent: Mistress of Evil (as King John); he’s additionally identified for taking part in Wolfie Smith in Citizen Smith, Captain Pellew in Hornblower, and narrating Brambly Hedge.

 Rosalie Craig performs Megan Wattal